Universal-Basic-Compute/serenissima/docs/architecture/building-system.md

    - Toggle buttons for different building modes
    - Integration with other building-related tools

-5. **DockCreator**: Specialized component for creating docks along water edges.
+5. **PlaceableObjectManager**: Unified component for placing different object types.
-   - Detects valid water edges for dock placement
+   - Handles placement of buildings, docks, and other object types
-   - Provides rotation controls for dock orientation
+   - Applies type-specific constraints and validation
-   - Validates placement against terrain and other constraints
+   - Provides consistent UI for object placement
-   - Creates dock data and 3D representation
+   - Supports rotation and positioning for all object types

 6. **DockRenderer**: Renders placed docks in the 3D world.
    - Loads dock models and positions them in the scene